medoingthings/medoingthings/readme.md

 Now run `gulp build` to build all the relevant assets.

+## Gulp Tasks

+The following gulp tasks are meant to be used for development and deployment:

+`gulp build:development` (defaults to `gulp`) builds all the relevant assets and runs code style checks.
+No uglifying here.

+`gulp build:production` is used by the [deployment server](medoingthings.com/writing/2015/03/front-end-deployment-for-the-rest-of-us) to build all the assets in an optimized manner.

+`gulp watch` runs `gulp` upfront and then starts to watch the source files to run the appropriate tasks, depending on what files were changed.

+`gulp serve` identical to the watch task, but runs Browsersync, too.
+This automatically updates the browser when files change. `gulp serve --no-open` supresses the opening of a new browser window.

 ## ZeptoJS dependency
 If new features of ZeptoJS are required, it needs to be build like described
 here: https://github.com/madrobby/zepto#building